| |

 A: The Mayor

-Comment: Many expressed their concern over the elimination of the Marshall’s position.
-Some stated that the Marshall provided much needed services to the City that will not be available now.
+position.
+Some stated that the Marshall provided much needed services to the City that

 Q: What part of the fund balance is accounts receivable?

-A: Needs to be analyzed, can’t tell from this information.
+A: Needs to be analyzed, cant tell from this information.

 Q: What is our relationships with the Albany Water Board?

 A: We appropriate budget of Water and Sewer Department.
-Full cost of Water Department is supported by the Albany Water Authority and Albany Water Board.
-Individual impact can be brought up at fee hearings.
-Water Board fund balance is shrinking as expenses increase.
-Water
+Full cost of Water Department is

-Authority can compel a rate increase (if fund balance gets too low – revenue remains the same while expenses increase.)
+Authority can compel a rate increase (if fund balance gets too low revenue remains

 Q: Budget provides same amount for the Albany Public Library from 1997-1999.
-Where does the money come for the renovations?
-No increase means that although other city employees are receiving a 4% increase in salary, the library employees are not.
+Where does

 A: Bonded in 1997 for renovations.
 The fact that there is not budget increase is an issue.